xhdix/openconnect-installer/README.md

 bash install.sh -f pass.txt -n my.example.com -e info@gmail.com
 ```

+Note: By changing the script, you can get a certificate without an email address.
+But it is better not to.
+(`--email $EMAIL_ADDR` to `--register-unsafely-without-email`)

 #### If you want to add a list of users again after installation:
 ```bash